A Short Guide to Long Island and the New York Metropolitan Area

 New York's Department of Motor Vehicles

 Hofstra University is about 25 miles from Manhattan, about 7 miles from the Queens border, and 20 miles from Brooklyn.
 However, traffic around the New York metropolitan area can be heavy and travel times vary.
 Hofstra University is accessible by Nassau County Bus and the Long Island Rail Road.
-A Hofstra shuttle bus (the "Blue Beetle") picks up from the Hempstead train station each hour, as well as the Mineola train for selected rush hour trains.
+The Hofstra Shuttle bus picks up from the Hempstead train station each hour, as well as the Mineola train for selected rush hour trains.

 Transportation around Long Island and New York City